hilton/hilton.github.com/presentations/naming-guidelines.md

 ## Abstract

-Programmers acknowledge the difficulty of naming things, whatever their experience level and wherever they work, but relatively few use explicit naming guidelines.
+Programmers generally acknowledge the difficulty of naming things, whatever their experience level and wherever they work, but relatively few use explicit naming guidelines.
 Various authors have published different kinds of identifier naming guidelines, but these guidelines do little to make naming easier, in practice.
 Meanwhile, professional programmers follow diverse conventions and disagree about key aspects of naming, such as acceptable name lengths.